chris-edwards-pub/random-json-key-value-pair-generator/README.md

 # Random JSON Key:Value Pair Generator

-This simple script take an engish dictionary of words and mand makes random key value pairs.
+This simple script take an engish dictionary of words and and makes random key value pairs.
 The dictionary has approx 270k words.

 ## Usage: